nolcut/FaaSr-Docs/docs/workflow_repo.md

 - Click on the down arrow next to _Fork_ for a pull-down menu; select _Create a new fork_
 - Choose your account name as the _Owner_ of the fork
 - While you can choose a different name for your fork, here we assume you leave the default _FaaSr-workflow_
+- Leave the default _Copy the main branch only_ checkbox checked
 - Click on the green _Create fork_ button

 The base repository comes with an example workflow used in the [FaaSr tutorial].